makrai/notes/maynez2005-faithful-abs-summ.md

-* summaries often forge entities (e.g., “Nigel Goldsmith” or “Zac Goldwin”) or information (e.g., “UKIP leader Nigel Goldsmith”, “Nigel Goldsmith winning the mayoral election”, “Sadiq Khan being the former London mayor” or “Zac Goldwin being the Labour’s candidate”) that are not supported by the document or are factually wrong
+* summaries often forge entities (e.g., “Nigel Goldsmith” or “Zac Goldwin”) or information (e.g., “UKIP leader Nigel Goldsmith”, “Nigel Goldsmith winning the mayoral election”, “Sadiq Khan being the former London mayor” or “Zac Goldwin being the Labour’s candidate”)
+  * not supported by the document or are factually wrong
   * all summaries are topical and fluent, and perform well in terms of ROUGE scores (Lin and Hovy, 2003)
 * We conducted a large-scale human evaluation of hallucinated content